 “Happening” (“L’évènement”) is an Abortion Drama Made for Our Times.

 Now that the Supreme Court looks like it is about to overturn Roe v.
 Wade, the haunting French abortion drama “Happening” (the French title is the more expressive “L’évènement”) strikes a double blow at our collective consciousness.
-Beautifully directed and cowritten by Audrey Diwan, from an autobiographical novel by Annie Ernaux, the movie boasts one of the most startling breakout performances in recent years from French – Romanian actress Anamaria Vartolomei
+Beautifully directed and co-written by Audrey Diwan, from an autobiographical novel by Annie Ernaux, the movie boasts one of the most startling breakout performances in recent years from French – Romanian actress Anamaria Vartolomei

 The Weeks Pass

 As the weeks pass and Anne begins to “show'” we know that her time is running out and any attempt at a backstreet abortion is now becoming increasingly dangerous.
 And she has no one to talk to.
-Not her parents and not her friends who each turn their back on her.
+Not her parents and friends, who each turn their back on her.
 At least the protagonists in those other two superb abortion dramas – Christian Mungiu’s “4 Months 3 Weeks and 2 Days” from 2007 and Eliza Hittman’s “Never Rarely Sometimes Always” from 2020- had some form of friendly support.

 It’s that year.
 1963.
 Ian McEwan set his novel “On Chesil Beach” in 1962.
-The year before everything changed.
+The year before, “everything” changed.
 The two central characters in McEwan’s novel are destroyed by becoming newlyweds one year too early.
-However, despite Anne’s rejection by society, the medical profession, and the state, there is always something in Vartolomei’s performance that keeps you optimistic, that, just maybe, there is a new world coming.
+However, despite Anne’s rejection by society, the medical profession, and the state, there is always something in Vartolomei’s performance that keeps you optimistic that, just maybe, there is a new world coming.